 Organizations Helping The Community

-If you have the ability to help your wider community during this time, there are inventive ways to do so.
-Here are a few examples of businesses that are re-imagining their current offerings and sending support to organizations and individuals in need.
+Here are a few examples of businesses that re-imagined their current offerings to support to organizations and individuals in need.

-- Honey Salt, a fine-dining restaurant in Las Vegas, is teaming up with Clark County to prepare and deliver meals to housebound or vulnerable populations and their families.
+- Honey Salt, a fine-dining restaurant in Las Vegas, teamed up with Clark County to prepare and deliver meals to housebound or vulnerable populations and their families.
 This includes seniors and people with underlying health conditions.

 - The Mt.
-Royal Soap Company and Charm City Meadworks are getting together to produce 25,000 units of hand sanitizing spray for correctional facilities and police departments across Maryland, too.
+Royal Soap Company and Charm City Meadworks joined forces and produced 25,000 units of hand sanitizing spray for correctional facilities and police departments across Maryland.

-- In Brea, California, AST Sportswear has moved away from t-shirts and started sewing masks to help prevent the spread of COVID-19 in healthcare facilities.
-The company is providing the masks free of charge to local medical offices.
+- In Brea, California, AST Sportswear moved away from t-shirts and started sewing masks to help prevent the spread of COVID-19 in healthcare facilities.
+The company provides the masks free of charge to local medical offices.

 These connected companies prove that we are stronger working together.